 Package a desktop application by using Visual Studio

 You can use Visual Studio to generate a package for your desktop app.
-Then, you can publish that package to the Windows store or sideload it onto one or more PCs.
+Then, you can publish that package to the Microsoft Store or sideload it onto one or more PCs.

 The latest version of Visual Studio provides a new version of the packaging project that eliminates all of the manual steps that used to be necessary to package your app.
 Just add a packaging project, reference your desktop project, and then press F5 to debug your app.
 No manual tweaks necessary.
 This new streamlined experience is a vast improvement over the experience that was available in the previous version of Visual Studio.